Wordllban/data-feed-chat/README.md

 # data-feed-chat

-Simple chat and data feed written on Go
+Simple chat and data feed based on WebSockets written in Go